paulodiff/example-app/README.md

 ## Model configuration

-This is the configuration to make an encrypted field data in a model
+This is the configuration to make an encrypted field data in a model.
+For example:

+- name_enc, address_enc, card_number_enc are Encrypted and searchble with Rainbow Index
+- role_enc are only encrypted

 ```php